MA Religious Studies and English Literature

 How will I be assessed?

-Our graduates pursue a wide range of careers within a variety of settings, including the creative arts, non-governmental organisations, finance, teaching, management, administration, government, counselling and the voluntary sector.
+Our graduates pursue a wide range of careers in a variety of settings, including:

 Standard entry requirement